mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 01-07 Feb 2021 - add annotations for 02, finished, still need images, going to work on exercises/solutions today
 * 31 Jan 2021 - start adding annotations for 02
 * 28 Jan 2021 - add exercies and solutions for 01
 * 26 Jan 2021 - lots more annotations to 01, should be finished tomorrow, will do exercises + solutions then too